fslo1709/bankingapi/README.md

 ### Summary ###
 ___For an e-Banking Portal you have been given the task to design and implement a reusable REST API___

 The REST API is designed using the web library from spring-boot.
-There are only two operations in our microservice: GET and POST, accessed through /api/v1/synpulse
+There is only one operations designed in the microservice: GET, accessed through /api/v1/synpulse

-To do so, the RestController annotation is utilized, along with GetMapping and PostMapping
+To do so, the RestController annotation is utilized, along with GetMapping

-The reason POST is implemented is to add sample data programatically into a kafka topic, although this can be ommitted since it is not strictly part of the requirements.

 ___for returning the paginated list of money account transactions created in an arbitrary calendar month___